D-Jeffrey/UnityX-canbus/UnityX/gw.md

 source /etc/network/interfaces.d/*
 ~~~

-- Edit rc.local to reduce the cycle of reboots when mount does not work correctly.
+If GW is going up and down to avoid the reboot, edit rc.local to reduce the cycle of reboots when mount does not work correctly.
 		Change sleep `120` to `1200`